DaviMedrade/ETS2Sync-Helper-2/README-en.md

 ## How To Sync
 1. In the game, create a save (“Save & Load” → “Save Game”, type a name, click “Save”).
 2. Press Alt+Tab to minimize the game.
-3. Open the app (or click “Atualizar” if it was already open).
+3. Open the app (or click “Reload” if it was already open).
 4. If there are any messages in red:
-	* “Formato do Save incorreto”:
+	* “Wrong Save Format”:
 		1. Exit the game.
 This step won't work if the game is running.
-		2. In the app, click “Corrigir”.
+		2. In the app, click “Fix”.
 		3. Confirm the messages.
 		4. Open the game again.
 		5. Go back to step 1.
-	* “Nenhum save encontrado”/“*x* saves, nenhum é compatível” (*x* being any number):
+	* “No saves found”/“*x* saves, none are compatible” (*x* being any number):
-		1. Click “Atualizar”.
+		1. Click “Reload”.
 		2. Make sure that the correct profile is selected.
 		3. Go back to step 1.
-5. If there are no messages in red, click “Sincronizar”.
+5. If there are no messages in red, click “Sync”.
-6. Wait until the message “Sincronização concluída” appears.
+6. Wait until the message “Sync complete” appears.
 7. Go back to the game.
 Load the save that was created on step 1 (“Save & Load” → “Load Game”).
 8. In the “Freight Market”, check that the field “Offer expires in” has the same value for all jobs (and that it's about 500 hours).
 If it is, the sync was successful.